theidiotmachine/WA1/README.md

 Because we are not monsters, classic control flow also works, so you can still use `return` if you want.

 So, a simple function is written like this.
-In simple mode, use the export keyword to make it visible outside web assembly.
+In simple build mode, use the export keyword to make it visible outside web assembly.

 ```
 export function mul(x: number, y: number): number {